Fawn Care

 If you see a fawn lying alone from mid-May into the summer, its mom probably put it there for safety.
 The doe will check on the fawn, but will go out to eat and leave the fawn alone for extended periods so as not to attract predators.
 Unless you know the doe has been killed or the fawn is ill, a fawn is best left alone.
 One way to make sure a fawn is truly orphaned is to check back periodically from a distance where a mother will not see you.

 Even with an orphan, another doe will often take care of the orphan if they are old enough to survive on their own.
-A healthy fawn that is old enough to chew its cud, a few months old, can often survive on its own if there is food, water, and safety.
+A healthy fawn that is about 10 weeks old, typically in mid to late August (although some are born later in the season), is old enough to chew its cud and can often survive on its own if there is food, water, and safety.
 At this point they are hard to catch.
+A fawn that has lost its spots is old enough.

 Spotting a Fawn in Trouble